sap1ens/syrup/README.md

 npm install
 ```

-Create `config.json` file using `config.json.example`.
+Then create `~/.syrup/config.json` file using `config.json.example`.
 You need to configure the following options:

 - `github:token` your GitHub token
 - `project:user` GitHub user or organization to use for search